 The best part about visiting Hoi An is walking next to the riverside during the evenings.
 The views are stunning with the colorful lanterns illuminating the riverside and alleyways.

 UNESCO Recognition Year: 1999

-How to Get There: Most visitors arrive in Danang International Airport and take a taxi, Grab car (same concept as Uber in the United States), or hire a driver.
+How to Get There: Most visitors arrive at Danang International Airport and take a taxi, Grab car (same concept as Uber in the United States, so you’ll need to an app), airport shuttle, or hire a driver.
 The ride will take approximately 50 minutes to 1 hour depending on traffic.